• Skip to primary navigation

 Creamy Vegan Pesto Pasta (30-Minute)

-Pesto pasta with roasted tomatoes in a white bowl with cup of peas in the background.
+Creamy pesto pasta with roasted tomatoes in a white bowl.

 If you are like me, you love pesto.
 It's one of those magical sauces that can be added to so many dishes.
 It's bright, garlicky, cheesy, herby, and so incredibly full of flavor.
 And what's more, you can make a batch of pesto in a matter of minutes!